JorgeC0997/touch-type-game/README.md

 ## Project Installation

 This project uses the power of Postgresql.\
+Before we start, it is required to [install PostgreSql](https://www.postgresql.org/) (if you don't have it\
+in your system already), and add the postgres bin directory to the system path as follows:

+1. c> program files> PostgreSQL> bin> psql

+2. copy the path

+3. control panel> advanced system settings> Environment Variables> select Path from the system variables> Edit > New> Paste> Ok> OK> OK

+We do this to have access to postgres tools in the command line.

+Next steps involves creating the database of our project.\
 Start by opening a terminal or command prompt and access the PostgreSQL server using the following command:

 `psql -U your_admin_username`